andyly25/Data-Science/d1_Py4DataSciAndMachineLearning/README.md

 # Python for Data Science and Machine Learning Bootcamp
 Some Data Science Libraries I'll learn to use

+**Note**: most of my notes will be on Jupyter Notebook since it actually look quite nice

 - NumPy         (http://www.numpy.org/)
     - Linear Algebra Library for Python
     - fast and has bindings to C libraries